 A comprehensive meeting management system will even incorporate intelligent visitor management by automating the visitor check-in process and providing the directions and support visitors need to find their way to the reserved conference room.

 Smart desks are the siblings of the smart conference room.
 Similar to the intelligent conference room, smart desks are searchable and reservable via an online booking platform.
 This is a must-have for offices with desk sharing, hot desking, and desk hotelling.
 Not only does a smart desk booking system help employees find an open desk for the day, but it keeps track of who has reserved each space, so employees who are in the building can be easily track down colleagues (or not, depending on their privacy mode).

 Some versions of the smart desk also offer sitting or standing desk options and remember each user’s preferences.
 Each desk’s analytics break down users’ sitting and standing data and lets workers benchmark their standing activity against themselves or other employees.
 Sensor data also provides useful insight for managers to understand utilization and daily traffic flow.

-Modern video monitors have wide-angle views, low light capabilities, and impressive zoom features.
-They also let users monitor multiple locations at once with split screen viewing and access from a user’s smart phone or desktop.
+Modern video monitors have wide-angle views, low-light capabilities, and impressive zoom features.
+They also let users monitor multiple locations at once with split-screen viewing and access from a user’s smartphone or desktop.
 Images are usually stored in the cloud and can be downloaded to a desktop whenever needed.
 They are simple to search by date and time.

 The modern office is always evolving.
-As new technologies emerge designed to make our lives easier, safer, and more comfortable, it won’t be long until those tools become regular offices fixtures.
+As new technologies emerge designed to make our lives easier, safer, and more comfortable, it won’t be long until those tools become regular office fixtures.
 Can you imagine working in an office without A/C or email?
 We will soon be saying the same about intelligent conference room systems and smart coffee machines.